What is a Nutrition and Dietetic Technician, Registered?

 - Food companies, contract food management companies or food vending and distributing operations developing menus, conducting nutrient analysis and data collection, and overseeing foodservice sanitation and food safety.

-DTRs are nationally credentialed food and nutrition technical practitioners who have met the following criteria to earn and maintain the DTR credential.
+NDTRs are nationally credentialed food and nutrition technical practitioners who have met the following criteria to earn and maintain the NDTR credential.

-Each of the following education routes leads to eligibility for application to the Registration Examination for DTRs.
+Each of the following education routes leads to eligibility for application to the Registration Examination for NDTRs.

 - Completion of a Baccalaureate degree granted by a U.S. regionally accredited college/university, or foreign equivalent, and completion of a ACEND Didactic Program in Dietetics (DPD), and completion of an ACEND-accredited Dietetic Technician supervised practice program.